How Do I Create and Remove an Addon Domain?

 To Create an Addon Domain:

-Login to your cPanel and click Addon Domains, under Domains.
-There are three fields cPanel asks for when creating an addon domain:
+- Click the Addon Domains icon under Domains.
+There are three fields cPanel asks for when creating an addon domain.

-- Username/directory/subdomain Name: This is the folder that cPanel creates normally located in the public_html folder, however, you can have the folder created outside of the public_html directory.
-Please note that in moving the folder outside of the public_html content could potentially be migrated in with the document root elsewhere. cPanel will automatically suggest a name for the folder based on the domain name.
+- Directory/FTP Username/subdomain Name: This is the folder that cPanel creates, typically located in the public_html folder.
+However, you can have the folder created outside of the public_html directory.
+Please note that moving the folder outside of the public_html content could potentially be migrated to a document root elsewhere. cPanel will automatically suggest a name for the folder based on the domain name.
 You will want to ensure that the name you provide does not already exist as a folder.

 - Password: Fill in any password you want here.
-This password is used for an FTP account which is automatically created by cPanel.
+This password is used for an FTP account that cPanel automatically creates.
 (You likely will not ever need this password, so we suggest picking a random password and forgetting about it.)

 Your new domain is now successfully added.
-You can upload the website files to the specific addon folder which was created in the public_html folder.
+You can upload the website files to the specific addon folder created in the public_html folder.

 Point an Addon Domain to a Specific or Existing Folder

-Sometimes you already have content uploaded to a specific folder on your account or you want the content to be in a different folder than the default.
-In that case, you would specify the correct folder in "Username/directory/subdomain Name" field in the instructions above, instead of the one it suggests.
-If the folder does not exists, it will create it for you.
+Sometimes you already have content uploaded to a specific folder on your account, or you want the content to be in a different folder than the default.
+In that case, you would specify the correct folder in the "Username/directory/subdomain Name" field in the instructions above, instead of the one it suggests.
+If the folder does not exist, it will create it for you.

 If the folder already exists, it may give you a warning that the username/directory/subdomain already exists, but in this case, you entered something that already exists on purpose.
-You can safely ignore this warning, since that was your intent to point the addon domain to a directory that already exists.
+You can safely ignore this warning since you intend to point the addon domain to a directory that already exists.

 How to Remove an Addon Domain